2020 United States presidential election

-The 2020 United States presidential election was the 59th quadrennial presidential election, held on Tuesday, November 3, 2020.
-The Democratic ticket of former vice president Joe Biden and the junior U.S. senator from California Kamala Harris defeated the incumbent Republican president Donald Trump and incumbent vice president Mike Pence.
-The election took place against the backdrop of the global COVID-19 pandemic and related recession.
-It was the first election since 1992 in which the incumbent president failed to win a second term.
-The election saw the highest voter turnout by percentage since 1952, with each of the two main tickets receiving more than 74 million votes, surpassing Barack Obama's record of 69.5 million votes from 2008.
-Biden received more than 81 million votes, the most votes ever cast for a candidate in a U.S. presidential election.
+Presidential elections were held in the United States on November 3, 2020.
+The Democratic ticket of former vice president Joe Biden and California junior senator Kamala Harris defeated the incumbent Republican president Donald Trump and vice president Mike Pence.
+The election saw the highest voter turnout by percentage since 1900.
+Biden received more than 81 million votes, the most votes ever cast for a presidential candidate in U.S. history.

-In a competitive primary that featured the most candidates for any political party in the modern era of American politics, Biden secured the Democratic presidential nomination over his closest rival, Senator Bernie Sanders.
-Biden's running mate, Harris, became the first African-American, first Asian-American, and third female vice presidential nominee on a major party ticket.
-Trump secured re-nomination, getting a total of 2,549 delegates, one of the most in presidential primary history, to runner-up Bill Weld’s one delegate in the Republican primaries.
+In a competitive primary that featured the most candidates for any political party in the modern era of American politics, Biden secured the Democratic presidential nomination.
+Biden's running mate, Harris, became the first African American, first Asian American, and third female vice presidential nominee on a major party ticket.
+Trump easily secured re-nomination with only minor opposition in the Republican primaries.
 Jo Jorgensen secured the Libertarian presidential nomination with Spike Cohen as her running mate, and Howie Hawkins secured the Green presidential nomination with Angela Nicole Walker as his running mate.

-The central issues of the election included the public health and economic impacts of the ongoing COVID-19 pandemic; civil unrest in reaction to the police murder of George Floyd and others; the Supreme Court following the death of Ruth Bader Ginsburg and confirmation of Amy Coney Barrett; and the future of the Affordable Care Act.
+The central issues of the election included the public health and economic impacts of the COVID-19 pandemic; civil unrest in reaction to the police murder of George Floyd, the Supreme Court following the death of Ruth Bader Ginsburg and confirmation of Amy Coney Barrett, and the future of the Affordable Care Act.
 Due to the ongoing pandemic, a record number of ballots were cast early and by mail.
-Many more registered Democrats voted by mail than registered Republicans.
-As a result of a large number of mail-in ballots, some swing states saw delays in vote counting and reporting; this led to major news outlets delaying their projection of Biden and Harris as the president-elect and vice president-elect until the morning of November 7, three and a half days after the election.
-Major media networks project a state for a candidate once there is high statistical confidence that the outstanding vote would be unlikely to prevent the projected winner from ultimately winning that state.
+Thirty-eight states had over half of all votes cast using these methods, and only three states had fewer than 25%.
+As a result of a large number of mail-in ballots, some swing states saw delays in vote counting and reporting; this led to major news outlets delaying their projection of Biden and Harris as the president-elect and vice president-elect until the morning of November 7, 2020.